-The negative control, test article and positive control inoculated cultures in 6-well plates were tested by hemadsorption according to SOP OPBT0608.
-Guinea pig and chicken erythrocytes were inoculated onto the plates and incubated at 2 - 8°C for approximately 30 minutes.
-The 6-well plates were then incubated at 20 - 25°C for an additional 30 minutes.
+The negative control, test article, and positive control inoculated cultures in 6-well plates were tested by hemadsorption according to SOP OPBT0608.
+Guinea Pig and Chick Erythrocytes were inoculated onto the plates and incubated at 2 -8°C and at 20 - 25°C and for approximately 30 minutes.
 Cultures were examined microscopically for areas of adherent erythrocytes after each incubation.